Mike Dunne (rugby union)

 Michael Joseph Dunne (14 July 1906 — 7 February 1967) was an Irish international rugby union player.

-Dunne was born in Dublin and educated at Castleknock College.
+Michael Dunne was born and spent his early years on his fathers farm in Greenogue Parish in Co.
+Meath.
+Sadly his father died a couple of months after his birth but he continued to live there until his mother died tragically just before his 7th birthday in 1913.
+He became a ward of court and became a fulltime boarder at Castleknock College with a charitable bursary.

 A second row forward, Dunne captained Dublin-based club Lansdowne and was capped 16 times for Ireland between 1928 and 1934.
 He also gained selection for the 1930 British & Irish Lions, playing 10 matches during tours of New Zealand and Australia, but none of the international fixtures.

 Dunne was a solicitor by profession and practised in Dublin.